manavthakkar/squat-o-meter/helpful-scripts/README.md

 # Helpful Scripts

-Welcome to the collection of Python scripts developed during the creation of the app.
-These scripts provide valuable insights into the squat detection logic and the data flow within the smartphone application.
+Welcome to the collection of Python scripts developed during the creation of the GUI app.
+These scripts provide insights into the squat detection logic and illustrate how data flows from the smartphone application.

 ## Understanding the Development Process